Aar-J/FutureEngineers_6Nuts3Bolts/README.md

 - We plan on using PCB Design software to create a circuit design and then have that PCB printed and manufactured.
 This will almost completely eliminate     small wired connections and chance of circuit failure.
 - We also plan on swapping out the HC-SR04 Ultrasonic sensors with faster and more reliable ones like the URM09 or SEN001.
-- We may also swap out the RaspberryPi for a faster controller like the Jetson Nano
+- We may also swap out the RaspberryPi for a more powerful controller like the Jetson Nano
--

 ### Electrical Components list: